 An easement allows another entity to use part of your land for a specific purpose, while you also continue to use and own the property.
-The holder of the easement usually pays you a fee for the easement, but does not own the land outright.
+The holder of the easement usually pays you a fee for the easement but does not own the land outright.
 Easements may extend in perpetuity and continue even if you sell or transfer the property.
-Easements affect the value of the land; the size and type of easement as well as the market for land determines how much effect the easement has.
+Easements affect the value of the land.
+The size and type of easement, as well as the market for land, determines how much effect the easement has.

 Conservation easements allow landowners to continue using their land as they always have, for farming, ranching, recreation and as a home, but prevent the land from being subdivided or developed.
 These types of easements also prevent the landowners’ heirs from dividing or developing the property.
 Buyers who want to subdivide or develop property, such as in a resort area, may consider easements as reducing the value of the property.